 Skip to content

-Market development
+Market Development

 Innovative enterprises looking to scale often encounter barriers that require more than just funding.
-Invest-NL can help address these bottlenecks with knowledge and expertise.
+Invest-NL can help address these issues with knowledge and expertise.
 For example, by developing the demand side or seeking collaboration within the supply chain.

 A new ecosystem

-This is how we make change fundable.
+This is how we make change financeable.

 How we approach this